Khanhs3043/Godot-Game/README.md

 ## Design and implementation
 ### Functional requirements
 * The game allows players to take on the role of a character and their task is to find lost items for this character, needing to find enough items for the character to heal his soul.
-* The game must have 5 different levels, corresponding to 5 items to find: Diadem, diary, cup, ring, medal.
+* The game must have 5 different levels, corresponding to 4 items to find: Diadem, diary, ring, locket.
 Each level has different gameplay and challenges, requiring players to use different skills and strategies to complete.
 * The game must have simple but vivid 2D graphics suitable for each level and context, an easy-to-use and user-friendly interface, diverse and attractive gameplay, characters with their own personalities and appearances. special.
 * The game must have control buttons for players to perform actions such as moving, jumping, being invisible, using spells, grabbing objects, exiting the game, etc.
 * The game must have screens showing players information such as score, health, oxygen, number of found objects, playing time, etc.